Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Quantum trajectory simulations

 Quantum trajectory simulations of the atom-only master equation provide a continuous record of the state of each spin.
 These trajectories arise from simulating a sequence of balanced homodyne measurements of the field emitted from each spin ensemble; see App.~\ref{app:record} for details.
 This mimics experimentally practicable heterodyne measurements: Emitted cavity light is interfered on a camera with local oscillator (LO) light derived from the pumps to provide a phase reference~\cite{Kroeze2018sso}.
 This procedure enables holography of the spin states; see Fig.~\ref{fig1}(a) for illustration.
 Figure~\ref{fig1}(b) shows what such data would look like as the homodyne signal for each spin is integrated in time.
 Each signal is dominated by noise below the superradiance threshold.
 Above threshold, the homodyne signals become phase-locked to the spins and undergo a bifurcation.
 The sign of each homodyne signal thus serves as a measurement of the corresponding superradiant spin state.

 A single quantum trajectory evolves under the non-Hermitian Hamiltonian $H-i\sum_k C_k^\dag C_k/2$ and is interrupted by quantum jumps with displaced collapse operators $(C_k\pm i\beta)/\sqrt{2}$; see App.~\ref{app:record} for details.
 These operators represent the two quadratures of the balanced homodyne scheme.
 The real number $\beta$ is proportional to $\sqrt{\kappa}$ multiplied by the coherent state amplitude of the LO and the spatial overlap of the LO and emitted cavity light.
 Each collapse operator can induce quantum jumps.
 To simulate the detection of cavity emission, these are stochastically generated to independently occur at rates $||(C_k\pm i\beta)\ket{\psi}||^2/2$.
 The trajectories of each spin are derived from these simulated detections, as shown in App.~\ref{app:record}.
-While the quantum state diffusion method is simpler to define, the quantum jump method with high LO strength (large $\beta$) provides similar results with greater numerical stability at late times.
+While the quantum state diffusion method is simpler to define, the quantum jump method with high LO strength (large $\beta$) provides similar results with greater numerical stability at late times. {While $\beta$ influences the timescale over which the global $\mathbb{Z}_2$ symmetry is broken, we find it does not affect the ensemble of steady-state spin configurations that are found.}